Uzbekistan - Country Commercial Guide

 The customs clearance process normally occurs in the territory where the customs authority is located.
 However, if requested by the party concerned, customs clearances can be conducted in other locations.
 Imported goods may be declared by a person/legal entity moving/transferring the goods or by a customs broker.
 The person/entity that declares the goods must fulfill all obligations and carries full responsibility provided under the legislation, regardless of whether this person/entity is the importer or customs broker.
 A customs broker is a legal entity in Uzbekistan that conducts customs clearing operations on behalf of the person/entity that it represents.

-State Customs Committee of the Republic of Uzbekistan
+Customs Committee under the Ministry of Economy and Finance of the Republic of Uzbekistan

 3, Islam Karimov Ave., Tashkent, 100003, Uzbekistan